 Concerned about others needs and feelings.

-If we weren’t concerned for others feelings of needs, there would be more narcissistic people hurting others, as we’d lack the empathy to care for others, and many more would hurt others, we need to care for others, so we don’t hurt others.
+If we weren’t concerned for others feelings or needs, there would be more narcissistic people hurting others, as we’d lack the empathy to care for others, and many more would hurt others.
+We need to care for others so we don’t hurt others.

 Feel like your playing victim.

-You’re not playing, and mostly due to the narcissists or enablers gaslighting of ”It wasn’t that bad.” ”You know what I’m like.” you often end up downplaying the narcissist’s behaviour, many don’t even realise what was happening until they’re out of the situation, even then blame themselves or question if they are a narcissist.
+You’re not playing, and mostly due to the narcissists or enablers gaslighting of ”It wasn’t that bad.” ”You know what I’m like.” you often end up downplaying the narcissist’s behaviour.
+Many don’t even realise what was happening until they’re out of the situation, even then blame themselves or question if they are a narcissist.
 A narcissist’s emotional abuse is abuse, and there is no excuse.
-Narcissists play victim to escape accountability of the things they do, so they’re not held responsible.
+Narcissists play victim to escape the accountability of the things they do, so they’re not held responsible.